-The EY Global Independence Policy requires EY Czech Republic and our people to comply with the independence standards applicable to specific engagements, e.g., the IESBA Code of Ethics and Act No. 93/2009 Coll. on Auditors.
+The EY Global Independence Policy requires EY Cyprus and our people to comply with the independence standards applicable to specific engagements, e.g., the IESBA Code of Ethics of the International Federation of Accountants (IFAC) which has been adopted by the Institute of Certified Public Accountants of Cyprus (ICPAC).
 The EY Global Independence Policy is an example of a policy issued by EYG to enable the operation of the SQM and the performance of ISQM 1 engagements.